epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

 I'm also really curious where Amos investigation into `facet` will lead.
+This is still very young and there are areas that need further exploration and refinement.

+The main limitations:
+- Doesn't help with attribute macros
+- Can't do compile-time transforms, like case conversions

+But for a lot of derive use cases, we could see a lot of benefit.

-My main concerns are
+Self-notes: My main concerns are
 - `unsafe` (mostly an issue with this as a library)
 - Is field visibility respected?
 - How are attributes defined and stored?

-The main limitations:
-- Doesn't help with attribute macros
-- Can't do compile-time transforms, like case conversions

 ---
 ## Competing Improvements: caching